2018 CAMP WELCOME FROM CPASS

-This year we are pleased to announce a new partnership with the National Inclusion Project Let’s All Play Initiative.
-The financial support received from this organization will allow us to train several additional students to help campers needing the extra assistance.
-We also continue to be grateful for the many WVU and Morgantown community organizations and members that have supported the camp and helped sustain this program for so many years.
-The services this year will once again include bus transportation by the Monongalia County Board of Education for those needing a ride to camp, a free physical exam, and a daily snack and lunch prepared by WVU Dining Services, assisted financially by the Summer Food Service Program.
+We are pleased to announce that once again we received financial support from the National Inclusion Project Let’s All Play Initiative and will provide additional support to campers needing assistance with their activities.
+We continue to be grateful for the many WVU and Morgantown community members and businesses who have supported the camp and helped sustain this program for many years.
+The services this year include bus transportation provided by Monongalia County Board of Education, free physical exams from doctors at WVU School of Medicine and a daily snack and lunch prepared by WVU Dining Services, assisted financially by the Summer Food Service Program.

 Dana D. Brooks

 Dean, College of Physical Activity and Sport Sciences